-Parameter Description Security Mode It indicates the personal or pre-shared key security mode, including WPA-PSK, WPA2-PSK, Mixed WPA/WPA2-PSK, WPA3-SAE, and WPA2-PSK&WPA3-SAE. • WPA-PSK : It indicates that the wireless network corresponding to the selected SSID is encrypted with WPA-PSK.
-WPA2-PSK: It indicates that the wireless network corresponding to the selected SSID is encrypted with WPA2-PSK.
-WPA3-SAE: It indicates that the wireless network corresponding to the selected SSID is encrypted with WPA3-SAE.
-WPA2-PSK&WPA3-SAE: The wireless network adopts the mixed encryption mode of WPA2-PSK/AES and WPA3-SAE/AES to ensure safety.
-Mixed WPA/WPA2-PSK: It indicates that wireless clients can connect to the wireless network corresponding to the selected SSID using either WPA-PSK or WPA2-PSK.
-Q {TIP} WPA3-SAE is an upgraded version of WPA2-PSK.
-If your wireless clients do not support WPA3-SAE or the WiFi experience is unsatisfying, you are recommended to set the security mode to WPA/WPA2-PSK (recommended).
-Encryption Algorithm It specifies the encryption algorithm corresponding to the selected security mode. • AES: It indicates the Advanced Encryption Standard. • TKIP : It indicates the Temporal Key Integrity Protocol.
+Parameter Description Security Mode Select security mode.
+WPA-PSK: The wireless network adopts the WPA-PSK security mode, which has better compatibility.
+WPA2-PSK: The wireless network adopts the WPA2-PSK security mode, which has a higher security level.
+WPA-PSK & WPA2-PSK: Compatible with WPA-PSK and WPA2-PSK.
+At this time, wireless devices can connect to the corresponding wireless network using both WPA-PSK and WPA2-PSK.
+WPA3-SAE: The wireless network adopts the WPA3-SAE security mode, which is an upgraded version of WPA2-PSK.
+WPA3-SAE/WPA2-PSK: Compatible with WPA3-SAE and WPA2-PSK.
+At this time, wireless devices can connect to the corresponding wireless network using both WPA3-SAE and WPA2-PSK.
+Encryption Algorithm It specifies the encryption algorithm corresponding to the selected security mode.
+You can refer to the following instructions to select an appropriate encryption algorithm.
+AES: It indicates the Advanced Encryption Standard.
+TKIP: It indicates the Temporal Key Integrity Protocol.
 If TKIP is used, the maximum wireless throughput of the AP is limited to 54 Mbps.
 TKIP&AES: It indicates that both TKIP and AES encryption algorithms are supported.
-Wireless clients can connect to the wireless network corresponding to the selected SSID using TKIP or AES.
-Key It specifies a pre-shared WPA key, that is, the password clients use to connect to the wireless network.
-Key Update Interval It specifies the automatic update interval of a WPA key for data encryption.
+Wireless clients can connect to the wireless network corresponding to the selected SSID using TKIP or AES. Кеу It specifies a pre-shared WPA key, that is, the password clients use to connect to the wireless network.

+Parameter Description Key Update Interval It specifies the automatic update interval of a WPA key for data encryption.
 A shorter interval results in higher data security.
 The value 0 indicates that a WPA key is not updated.